core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The Constrained Application Protocol (CoAP) {{RFC7252}} allows the presence of proxies, as intermediary entities supporting clients by performing requests on their behalf and relaying back responses.

-CoAP supports group communication {{I-D.ietf-core-groupcomm-bis}}, e.g., over IP multicast, so that a group request can be addressed to multiple recipient servers, each of which may reply with an individual unicast response.
+CoAP supports group communication {{I-D.ietf-core-groupcomm-bis}}, e.g., over UDP and IP multicast, so that a group request can be addressed to multiple recipient servers, each of which may reply with an individual unicast response.
 As discussed in {{Sections E and F of I-D.ietf-core-groupcomm-bis}}, this group communication scenario poses a number of issues and limitations to proxy operations.

 In particular, the client typically sends to the proxy a single unicast request, which the proxy forwards to a group of CoAP servers, e.g., using UDP/IP multicast as the defined default transport protocol for CoAP group requests (see {{Section 1.1 of I-D.ietf-core-groupcomm-bis}}).
 Later on, the proxy replies to the client's original unicast request, by relaying back the responses from the servers.